 As his name implies, the medium-sized antelope is found in mountainous areas, on dry rocky slopes and hills where sufficient grass and shelter is readily available.
 The mountain reedbuck will usually avoid open areas and peaks, staying close to the rocks, trees, and scrub which he uses for cover.
 If you are interested in hunting mountain reedbuck, expect to do a bit of climbing.
 The ewes tend to be smaller than the rams and carry no horns.

-The Mountain Reedbuck's horns tend to be shorter than those of the Common Reedbuck, but still exhibit the characteristics cure forward at the tips.
+The mountain reedbuck's horns tend to be shorter than those of the common reedbuck, but still exhibit the characteristics curve forward at the tips.
 Just about any set that exceeds the ear lengths will constitute a good trophy.
 This mountain dweller lives in herds of 3 to 6 animals usually consisting of females and juveniles.
 The rams form bachelor herds or are often encountered alone; they join the herd only to mate.
-These “guys” are wary but often inquisitive, a trait that the hunter can use to his advantage.
+These guys are wary, but often inquisitive - a trait that the hunter can use to his advantage.